-“First lady of billiards” Masako Katsura was a Japanese carom billiards player.
 Masako Katsura “Katsy” was the most active player in the 1950s.
 Masako Katsura twinkled a trail for women in sports by competing among the best male-dominated world of professional billiards.
-She conquered a game that only men were playing.
 At the early age of 14, she started playing billiards.

-Masako had issues with her health from an early age.
+From an early age Masako had some issues with her health.
 Her mother encouraged her to practice billiards.
 She concluded that: “I was weak and tired all the time, so my mother wanted me to play billiards to give me exercise and make me stronger.”
 She started doing a job at a billiard hall which was owned by her brother-in-law, where she began practicing billiards every single day and spent her days studying tricks done by customers.
 She acquired her considerable cue skills growing up in the billiard halls of Tokyo.

 At 15, she won the Japanese women’s straight-rail championship and became Japan’s only female professional player.
 After her incredible performance, Kinery Matsuyama started coaching Masako.
 However, he was also liable for her introduction to three-cushion billiards.

 Her talent for trick shots and a newfound precision of three-cushion billiards.

 Her exemplary playing skills brought grace to sports and started paving a path beyond her wildest dreams.
 In 1950, she married a U.S Army non-commissioned officer and migrated to America in 1951.

 She performed her billiard tricks for Japanese troops, but after World War II, she started performing billiard tricks for the American forces.
 It was the time when her international career took place.
 Many people acknowledged her exemplary skills and grace in sports.
 Due to her endless talent in sports, she was invited by a billiards champion, Welker Cochran, and became the first woman to be included in any world billiards tournament.